XenonOrSomething/GorillaPhone/README.md

 A phone for your gorilla tag!!! (work in progress, barely works lol)

 ## Current issues with the phone
-- really bad button handling system
+- pretty bad button handling system
 - highly unoptimised
 - hiding the phone barely works
 - rotation of the phone is strange